 People in their 60s are hit hardest by Alzheimer's as it progresses more quickly.
 May be that patients diagnosed after 80 have some kind of 'resistance' to condition By Claire Bates Published: 12:08 GMT, 3 August 2012 | Updated: 12:12 GMT, 3 August 2012 People who develop Alzheimer's symptoms in their 60s and 70s, are more likely to decline quickly compared to those diagnosed in very old age, researchers say.

 The much-maligned molecule, known as A-beta, has until now been known as the chief culprit behind Alzheimer’s.
 But it is also found in multiple-sclerosis lesions, which occur when immune cells invade the brain and spinal cord and attack the insulating coatings of nerve cells.
+The nerve signals then get mixed up leading to blindness, loss of muscle control and difficulties with speech, thought and attention.
+A woman with multiple sclerosis: The progressive condition attacks the nerve cells and over time can leave sufferers wheel-chair bound Scientists from Stanford University in the United States wanted to investigate the role the molecule played in MS. He said: 'A-beta is made throughout our bodies all of the time.
 Protein Tweak May Trigger Alzheimer’s.
 Scientists have caught tiny amounts of a strangely shaped protein — a relative of a well-known suspect in Alzheimer’s disease — spreading destruction throughout the brains of mice.